jtv/libpqxx/include/pqxx/doc/datatypes.md

 have to be.
 It could be a type from a third-party library, or even one from the standard library that libpqxx does not yet support.

-First thing to do is specialise the `pqxx::type_name` variable to give the type a human-readable name.
+First thing to do is specialise the `pqxx::name_type()` function to give the type a human-readable name.
 That allows libpqxx error messages and such to talk about the type.
 If you don't define a name, libpqxx will try to figure one out with some help from the compiler, but it may not always be easy to read.

 Then, does your type have a built-in null value?
 For example, a `char *` can be null on the C++ side.
 Or some types are _always_ null, such as `nullptr`.